Henry Grey (minister): Early life

 Grey was born on 11 February 1778, at Alnwick, Northumberland.
 His father was a physician in Morpeth.
-His education was chiefly left to his mother, who had an early breach with his father, and moved with her son to Edinburgh.
+His education was at a private school in Highhedgely with a final 18 months in Newcastle-upon-Tyne.
+In Newcastle he attended lectures by Henry Moyes (on a tour of Britain) and was greatly influenced by his thinking.
+His mother had an early breach with his father, and after his education moved with her son to Edinburgh in 1793.
 There he passed through the usual course of study preparatory to entering into the office of the ministry in the Church of Scotland.
 He was licensed to preach by the Presbytery of Edinburgh in November 1800.
 He was ordained in 1801.

 Ministry

 Grey's sympathies were wholly with the evangelical portion of the church.

 In September 1801 he was ordained as minister of the parish of Stenton in East Lothian.
 This was a quiet place, where he spent 12 years, including getting married and starting a family.
-In 1813 he was called to the Buccleuch Chapel in south Edinburgh - a charge recently formed by Rev Sir Wellwood-Moncrieff, of St. Cuthbert's parish.
+In 1813 he was called to the Buccleuch Chapel in south Edinburgh - a charge recently formed by Rev Sir Wellwood-Moncrieff, as a Chapel of Ease to St. Cuthbert's parish to address the growing population inn south Edinburgh.
 Grey's discourses were presented in a scholarly style and fervent manner, leading the way for Andrew Mitchell Thomson and Thomas Chalmers.